 Not long after, yesterday, the High Court in England in EWHC 783 (QB) held on a first preliminary issue in the class action suit pending there.
-Matthias Weller has already reviewed that judgment here.
+Matthias Weller has already reviewed that judgment here and Matthias Lehmann adds a slightly different focus (on mutual recognition of administrative decisions) here.
 In that judgment, a lex causae argument on the binding authority of a German public body’s decision was advanced by claimants in subsidiary fashion.
 This was not entertained by the High Court for it had already found a binding effect on other grounds.
 Incidentally, the nature and timing of the High Court’s ruling suggest that there is no contestation of jurisdiction being brought forward by Volkswagen – I am enquiring with counsel in the case.
 Update 10 April 2020 VW are indeed not constesting jurisdiction in the UK.

 Returning to CJEU C-343/19, though: Raphael de Barros Fritz has analysis here and I am happy to refer, for timing for the release of my own ponderings on the Opinion suffered from a Friday afternoon call on injunctive relief and jurisdiction.
 A few additional notes of interest and subject to further pondering: